 If you are going to southern Europe for summer take a substantial hammer for the peg hammering into the hard baked earth.
 Metal pegs and hammer might be a necessity as well.

 It’s expensive, but if you holiday abroad, carry what spares you can afford.
 If you are stuck in a remote area with a broken water pump you will be glad you took a spare.

 Remember too to carry some basic hand tools, gaffer tape, spare fuses etc., for those minor repairs.

 Don’t put light bulbs in your back pocket.

-Make sure the wife takes her purse and credit cards on a trip.
+Make sure your partner has credit cards to bail you out on a trip.